Germany coach Joachim Low said he is thrilled by the prospect of welcoming Bastian Schweinsteiger back to the national fold.

-The 28-year-old was left out of the squad for die Mannschaft's World Cup qualifiers against Faroe Islands and Austria, with Low insisting at the time that he hoped the break from international duties would help him rediscover his best form.
+The 28-year-old midfielder was left out of the squad for Die Mannschaft's World Cup qualifiers against Faroe Islands and Austria, with Low insisting at the time that he hoped the break from international duties would help him rediscover his best form.

 Germany followed a 3-0 win over Faroe Islands with a narrow 2-1 victory against Austria in Vienna, and Low admitted that he is hoping for an improvement when they take on Giovanni Trapattoni's Republic of Ireland next month.

-"In Vienna we put in a bad performance in many ways," he added.
+"In Vienna we put in a bad performance in many ways," Low said.
 "We didn't show all of our strength on that day.
 That goes for our style of play and for our organisation, as well.
-We have to find stability and get back to the way we've played recently for the next games.“
+We have to find stability and get back to the way we've played recently for the next games."